kamrankhan-magento/magento-auto-installation-script/README.md

 #### 2. sudo chmod 755 ./Magento_install.sh
 #### 3. sudo -u $USER ./Magento_install.sh

 Easy guessable users and passwords are used.
-Please check the Script and change it in order to make it secure.
+Please check the script and change it in order to make it secure.

 Made by Guillermo Zaandam